-Your management style refers to how you oversee and make decisions regarding your team and their work.
+Your management style refers to overseeing and making decisions regarding your team and their work.

 This guide will provide an overview of common management styles, ways to identify your own, and tips for describing them effectively.